SheshagiriKulkarni/Predictive-Maintenance-of-Electric-Motor-using-Machine-Learning/README.md

 # Predictive-Maintenance-of-Electric-Motor-using-Machine-Learning
 The project implements a predictive maintenance of an electric motor using ESP8266 wifi module.
 The project involves interfacing different sensors such as Temperature sensor, Current sensor, Vibration sensor with ESP8266 module.
+We also used Machine Learning in the project to predict future current, temperature and vibration values to provide service to the motor before it damages completely.
+This mainly helps in reducing down time of motor and severe damage to motor.